madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 94.46% of customers who have ordered at all are repeat buyers, and only 5.54% (38 customers) are one-time buyers.
 Repeat customers (616, about 90% of paying customers) generate an average of $17,266 in lifetime revenue per customer, about 27x more than one-time buyers ($647 average).
 This reinforces that customer retention drives the vast majority of revenue, and highlights that improving new-customer conversion into repeat buyers is likely the clearest growth lever for this business.

+**Suggestion:**
+Invest in improving the one-time-to-repeat conversion funnel (e.g., post-purchase email campaigns, second-order discounts), since even a small shift of one-time buyers into the repeat category would have an outsized revenue impact given the 27x value gap.

 #### Q7: Who are the top 10 customers by lifetime spend?

 **Query:**